European project based on education focused on training skilled and circular thinkers and makers

 Our ambition is to educate skills in a cross subject manner to create context for students.
 The combination of alpha, beta and gamma subjects in one task challenges students to be more exploring, creative, ingenious and inventive.
 Important aspect here is to create the circumstances for students to “learn to learn” this way.

 Students in the lead

 The youth unemployment in the EU underlines the necessity to spark a dynamic and positive attitude among young people towards enterprising behaviour, networking skills and pro-activity.
 Learning by doing and educating students to take initiative and investigate opportunities themselves, will increase employability.
 Smart Hands addresses this need by the key focus on the initiative of the student.

 When: sep 2019 – aug 2022 (extended to aug 2023)

 Financial support: Erasmus +

-Partners: House of Design Netherlands (lead partner); OBS Singelland (school) Netherlands; AEJE (school) Portugal; Way of Arts Portugal; Colegiul National Emil Racovita (school) Romania; Scientifica Romania; Kummun koulu (school) Finland; Open Education Community Belgium.
+Partners: House of Design Netherlands (lead partner); OBS Singelland (school) Netherlands; AEJE (school) Portugal; Way of Arts Portugal; Colegiul National Emil Racovita (school) Romania; Scientifica Romania; Kummun koulu (school) Finland; University of Eastern Finland; Open Education Community Belgium.